isaacskog-debug/FallJava22/Database/Modeling/Project/Modeling.md

 ## Presentation

+Create a presentation (Powerpoint or Google Slide)

-Present your work in 5 minutes:
+Present your work in 10 minutes:
 - Why did you choose this company?
 - Explain the process
     * The development of the ER-diagram